sjelms/EPUB-to-Markdown-Converter/README.md

 - Convert `.xhtml` files to `.md` using filenames and structure derived from `toc.xhtml`
 - **Enhanced**: Extract book titles from copyright statements for better folder naming
 - **Enhanced**: Apply proper Title Case formatting to all file names
-- **Enhanced**: Robust subsection detection using comprehensive metadata extraction
+- **Enhanced**: Robust subsection detection using comprehensive metadata extraction and anchor-based extraction
 - Number files using logical patterns:
   - Front matter: `00a`, `00b`, `00c`, etc.
   - Chapters: `01.0`, `01.1`, `01.2`, ..., `06.0`, `06.1`, etc., where `.0` is the chapter heading and `.1+` are its subsections